July (album): Critical reception

 Blurt and PopMatters, with Pitchfork breaking the trend by awarding the album 8.1 out of 10.

-In a positive review, PopMatters called the album a "triumph" and "one of 2014's best albums so far," while Spin included the album on its list of "The Best Overlooked Albums of 2014 So Far," calling it a "masterfully composed release".
+In a positive review, PopMatters called the album a "triumph" and "one of 2014's best albums so far", while Spin included the album on its list of "The Best Overlooked Albums of 2014 So Far", calling it a "masterfully composed release".

 About the atmosphere of the album, Vice Media's Noisey website wrote that "the darkly lit July is a moody trip through heat spells and night drives...
-Nadler’s quiet songwriting and ethereal sound give July a sound that's, at times, almost sinister".
+Nadler's quiet songwriting and ethereal sound give July a sound that's, at times, almost sinister".
 Noisey further wrote that "her spectral voice earns comparisons to a siren" and the production "adds deadliness to her sound".
 Steven Rosen of Blurt wrote that Nadler manages to achieve an "almost-hallucinatory effect out of her singing, often multi-tracking the voice to create a ghostly pillowing effect.
-The production by Randall Dunn highlights this, choosing instruments – strings, synths, piano, pedal steel, Nadler’s own reflective acoustic and 12-string guitar – that create a sanctuary, a safe haven, for her to sing these 11 measured, stately compositions".
+The production by Randall Dunn highlights this, choosing instruments – strings, synths, piano, pedal steel, Nadler's own reflective acoustic and 12-string guitar – that create a sanctuary, a safe haven, for her to sing these 11 measured, stately compositions".

 Singles

-The first single from the album, "Dead City Emily," was positively received by Stereogum as an “ethereal spine-tingler” and by BrooklynVegan as “a track as haunting and delicate as any of her best tracks to date.”
+The first single from the album, "Dead City Emily", was positively received by Stereogum as an "ethereal spine-tingler" and by BrooklynVegan as "a track as haunting and delicate as any of her best tracks to date."

-Chart performance

-July debuted at No. 16 on the Billboard Folk Albums chart and No. 14 on the Billboard Top Heatseekers Albums chart.